 Canadian Oil Sands records the discounted estimated value of the future reclamation and closure costs as an ARO on our Consolidated Balance Sheet with a corresponding increase to property, plant and equipment.
 The depreciation expense on the property, plant and equipment is recorded in depreciation and depletion, and the accretion expense on the ARO is recorded in net finance expense.
-Canadian Oil Sands' ARO decreased from \$1,102 million at December 31, 2012 to \$896 million at December 31, 2013, primarily due to a 100 basis point increase in the interest rate used to discount future reclamation and closure expenditures (from 2.25 per cent at December 31, 2012 to 3.25 per cent at December 31, 2013).
-The annual review of estimated future reclamation and closure expenditures resulted in a \$27 million increase in the discounted ARO and a \$56 million increase in the undiscounted obligation (from \$2,104 million at December 31, 2012 to \$2,160 million at December 31, 2013).
+Canadian Oil Sands' ARO increased from \$896 million at December 31, 2013 to \$1,219 million at December 31, 2014, primarily due to a one per cent decrease in the interest rate used to discount future reclamation and closure expenditures (from 3.25 per cent at December 31, 2013 to 2.25 per cent at December 31, 2014).
+The annual review of estimated future reclamation and closure expenditures also resulted in an \$89 million increase in the discounted ARO and a \$215 million increase in the undiscounted obligation (from \$2,160 million at December 31, 2013 to \$2,375 million at December 31, 2014).

-Canadian Oil Sands' share of Syncrude's reclamation expenditures was \$42 million in 2013 and \$54 million in 2012.
+Canadian Oil Sands' share of Syncrude's reclamation expenditures was \$18 million in 2014 and \$42 million in 2013.
+We anticipate our share of Syncrude's reclamation expenditures to be \$18 million in 2015.

-The Syncrude Joint Venture is required to post annually with the AESRD (or the AER, once the REDA is fully implemented) irrevocable letters of credit to secure the reclamation and closure obligations of the Syncrude Project.
-As at December 31, 2013, the Corporation had posted letters of credit with the Province of Alberta in the amount of \$75 million (\$75 million in 2012), to secure its pro rata share of the reclamation and closure obligations of the Syncrude Participants.
-AESRD's Mine Financial Security Program governs the level of security required.
+The Syncrude Joint Venture is required to post annually with the AER irrevocable letters of credit to secure the reclamation and closure obligations of the Syncrude Project.
+As at December 31, 2014, the Corporation had posted letters of credit with the Province of Alberta in the amount of \$75 million (\$75 million in 2013), to secure its pro rata share of the reclamation and closure obligations of the Syncrude Participants.
+The AER's Mine Financial Security Program governs the level of security required.

-In addition to posting a letter of credit for its share of reclamation obligations with the AESRD, Canadian Oil Sands currently contributes \$0.25 for each barrel of SCO produced and attributable to our 36.74 per cent Syncrude working interest to a reclamation trust to fund our share of reclamation and closure obligations for the Syncrude Project.
+In addition to posting a letter of credit for its share of reclamation obligations, Canadian Oil Sands currently contributes \$0.25 for each barrel of SCO produced and attributable to our 36.74 per cent Syncrude working interest to a reclamation trust to fund our share of reclamation and closure obligations for the Syncrude Project.
 We have the right to adjust the amount deposited in the reclamation trust from time to time as estimates of final reclamation and closure costs change.
-As at December 31, 2013, we have accumulated approximately \$78 million (including interest earned on contributions) towards future reclamation and closure costs in the reclamation trust.
-At December 31, 2012, this amount was \$69 million.
+As at December 31, 2014, we have accumulated approximately \$87 million (including interest earned on contributions) towards future reclamation and closure costs in the reclamation trust.
+At December 31, 2013, this amount was \$78 million.

-In 2013, Syncrude's reclamation expenditures totaled approximately \$113 million (2012 - approximately \$148 million).
 Syncrude's long term plan is to return the land to a stable, biologically self-sustaining condition with a vision of creating an area of forest, parklands and lakes.
-As at December 31, 2012, Syncrude had approximately 3,316 hectares of permanently reclaimed land, 104 hectares of certified reclaimed land (Gateway Hill discussed below) and approximately 1,075 hectares of soils placed and contoured and ready for planting.
-The 2013 reclamation numbers are not yet available.
-Syncrude has planted approximately 6.9 million seedlings in the region since 1978.
+As at December 31, 2013, Syncrude had approximately 3,400 hectares of permanently reclaimed land, 104 hectares of certified reclaimed land (Gateway Hill discussed below) and approximately 1,075 hectares of soils placed and contoured and ready for planting.
+The 2014 reclamation numbers are not yet available.
+Syncrude has planted approximately 7.2 million seedlings in the region since 1978.
 A portion of the land that has been reclaimed by Syncrude is used as a grazing ground for more than 300 wood bison.